SwarmBots/swarmbots.github.com/_posts/2013-05-07-master-control-program.md

 	      tweetQueue.push("@" + screen_name + " that is an invalid command.");
 	    }

-	    var tweet = function(){
+	    // How we actually send a tweet, using Rem.js. var tweet = function(){
 	      if (tweetQueue.length > 0){
 	        user('statuses/update').post({